 Culture add develops the culture of a company by vetting candidates based on how they’ll lift the company to a new level.
 It’s about finding candidates who’ll bring in fresh ideas and different perspectives on how things are done.

 When assessing if a person is a culture add, you need to make sure that the difference is in ideas, rather than values.
-Candidates will still need to have the same value set as the organization, but they need to have different ideas, perspectives, and backgrounds.
-This leads us to diversity and inclusion.
+Candidates still need to have the same values as the organization, indicating a good person-organization fit.
+They should, however, have different ideas, perspectives, and backgrounds.

 The best thing about culture add in comparison to culture fit is the diversity & inclusion it provides.
 Culture fit was all about finding people as similar to the manager as possible.
 But culture add focuses on finding people who share the same value sets, but nothing else.